xorrior/poseidon/README.md

 # Poseidon
 Golang Apfell Agent

-Find the latest version of Poseidon in the Apfell framework here: https://github.com/its-a-feature/Apfell
+Find the latest version of Poseidon in the MythicAgents repository here: https://github.com/MythicAgents/poseidon

 I owe a huge thanks to @djhohnstein for his help with this project.
 ## Build Instructions